7 Huge Digital Marketing Trends For 2022-2025

 Social media continues to play a large role in business marketing plans.

 More than 90% of US companies spend money to promote their brands on social media.

-And industry studies show that total social media marketing spend will be more than $56 billion in 2022.
+And industry studies show that total social media marketing spend will be more than $56 billion this year.